-In planning and performing our audit, we considered the City of Springfield's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
-However, we noted certain matters involving the internal control over financial reporting and its operation that we consider to be reportable conditions.
-Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting that, in our judgment, could adversely affect the City's ability to record, process, summarize, and report financial data consistent with the assertions of management in the financial statements.
-Reportable conditions are described in the accompanying schedule of findings and questioned costs as items #04-1.
+In planning and performing our audit, we considered the City of Springfield's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinions on the financial statements and not to provide assurance on the internal control over financial reporting.
+Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the basic financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 We noted no matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.
-However, we noted other matters involving the internal control over financial reporting that we have reported to management of the City of Springfield in a separate letter dated February 17, 2006.
+However, we noted other matters involving the internal control over financial reporting that we have reported to management of the City of Springfield in a separate letter dated November 17, 2006.